XinematiX offers as a special feature the option of calling up groups of three sounds simultaneously and combining them in various ways.

 In addition, different room types can be selected for the reverb.
 See the following figure.

 To select a new reverb type, first tap on the currently shown reverb name (1).
 A directory of room types opens.
 Tapping on one of these types (2) opens a list of the associated rooms.
-Select the desired room (3) and tap on 'Save' (4).
+Select the desired room (3) and tap on 'Done' (4).

 A tap on the 'Shift' button calls up more controllers.
 Their functions are from left to right: